Why Patience Is Rare in Option Trading

 Final Thoughts

 Patience is rare in option trading because the market constantly creates excitement, emotional pressure, and the desire for fast profits.
-Fast premium movement, social media influence, weekly expiry volatility, and fear of missing out push traders toward impulsive behavior.

 Option trading is not about capturing every market move or becoming rich quickly.
-It is about protecting capital, controlling emotions, and making disciplined decisions consistently over time.
+It is about protecting capital, controlling emotions, and making disciplined decisions over time.

 Live Chat